-Can I Have Laser Eye Surgery If I Have Prism?
+Can I Have Laser Eye Surgery if I Have Prisms?

-Mr Carp explains how Laser Eye Surgery is able to deal with refractive error but not the prism effect.
-He goes onto give options for dealing with this.
+In the video above, Mr Carp explains how Laser Eye Surgery is able to deal with refractive error but not the prism effect, and outlines a few options for dealing with this.

 Laser Eye Surgey is now able to address a wide range of vision problems.
 Therefore, Laser Eye Surgery may still be an option to eradicate refractive errors, despite being unable to improve eye alignment.